dliberat/processing/README.md

 In order to run the sketches, you will need to download and install [Processing](http://www.processing.org).

 To open a sketch in Processing, go to File > Open.
-Select a the directory containing the project you wish to open, and open the .pde file that has the same name as the directory.
+Select the directory containing the project you wish to open, and open the .pde file that has the same name as the directory.